oracle-livelabs/em-omc/enterprise-manager/emcc/em-configuration-compliance-management/em-configuration-compliance-management.md

     ![close-evaluate-cis-critical-violations-page](images/close-evaluate-cis-critical-violations.png " close-evaluate-cis-critical-violations-page ")

-20. By going back to the **Compliance Dashboard** page,  click on the standard that you created **CIS_DEMO** in the previous steps to review further evaluations.
+20. By going back to the **Compliance Dashboard** page,  click on the standard that you created **CIS_DEMO** in the previous steps to review further evaluations of results.

     ![compliance-dashboard-cis-compliance-summary-page](images/compliance-dashboard-cis-compliance-summary.png " compliance-dashboard-cis-compliance-summary-page ")